drachlyznardh/git-historian/README.md

 the final layout.
 This is mostly due to personal taste, instead to rules; I did what I did out of hope, to enhance readability.

+### Display

+Each commit is displayed as a white, very big bullet character '⬤' (\U2b24) is its assigned column.
+Fork and merge relations are displayed with arrows, which move on vertical straight lines until they reach the target row, then bend by 90 degrees and move horizontally until they touch the target commit.
+Each arrow gets it color from its source's column and keeps it until the end.

+All arrows start from the father and point towards the child.
+The parent order is not preserved, so you cannot longer assume that the leftmost arrows comes from the first parent, as you can do with the usual `git log --graph` layout.

+Closer arrows (those with less horizontal gap from the respective target) take precedence over other arrows.

+At the end of its row, each commit is marked by its short hash (7 characters) in white, padded by the whole graph's width, and by its refs, if any, in bold green.

 Testing
 -------